 Meet Maciej Wałkiewicz, a photographer with a passion for capturing emotions through the art of photography.
 Maciej has a love for the traditional and uses the old technique of wet plate collodion and film photography to create stunning portraits that truly bring his subjects to life.
 Every glass photo is handcrafted with antique techniques and materials to create a one-of-a-kind masterpiece.

-Check out Maciejs work on Instagram
+Maciejs Walkiewicz on Instagram

 Frequently Asked Questions